cursorless-dev/cursorless/docs/contributing/adding-a-new-scope.md

 - Use the command `"parse tree <target>"` to see the parse tree for a given target.
 For example `"parse tree line"` will show you the parse tree for the current line, as well as all of its ancestors.
 This will generate a markdown file with parse tree info, which you can then use to write your patterns.
 You might find it helpful to open a markdown preview of the file.
 - You will likely want to look at `node-types.json` for your language, (eg [java](https://github.com/tree-sitter/tree-sitter-java/blob/master/src/node-types.json)).
 This file is generated from the language's `grammar.js`, which might also be helpful to look at (eg [java](https://github.com/tree-sitter/tree-sitter-java/blob/master/grammar.js)).

+## 6. Update the tests

+The tests generated in step 4 only include the code example.
+Now that you've told Cursorless how to find the scope, we can automatically update the test cases to indicate where the scope should appear in your code examples.

+1. Say `"debug edit subset"` and alter the file to include just the name of your language
+2. Run the `Update fixtures subset` launch configuration to update your fixtures.
+3. Check that the fixtures now look as expected, and no other tests for your language have been altered.
+The VSCode source control side bar is useful for this purpose.

+## 7. File a PR!

 ## Examples

 Here are a few example PRs adding scopes.
 Note that in each case the PR also introduced a new facet, but in many cases you will just be able to use an existing facet.